aaltomcc/cs-ej4101-fall-2019-017-starter/diary-017.md

 ## Chapter 5, Least challenging part of this course
 After all, when I managed to install GitHub related things properly and learn how to use it right, after that it was interesting to see how it really works.
-To write Markdown language was nice and easy.
+To write Markdown language was nice and easy and relaxing.